-- 1. accompany a complainant or respondent to any formal complaint process meeting or conversation related to an investigation including interviews with the investigator; - 2. assist a complainant or respondent in understanding and navigating the formal complaint process; - 3. seek clarification or ask procedural or process questions about the formal complaint process; - 4. alert the Title IX Coordinator or Administrator to any acts of retaliation; - 5. speak with the Title IX Coordinator or Administrator to better understand the investigation process; - speak with the complainant or respondent during an interview break, if requested by the Complainant or Respondent; - 7. review applicable district policies and procedures governing Title IX investigations; and8. be copied on any correspondence or communication related - 8. be copied on any correspondence or communication related to the investigation process at the direction of the complainant or respondent.
+- 1. accompany a complainant or respondent to any formal complaint process meeting or conversation related to an investigation including interviews with the investigator; - 2. assist a complainant or respondent in understanding and navigating the formal complaint process; - 3. seek clarification or ask procedural or process questions about the formal complaint process; - 4. alert the Title IX Coordinator or Administrator to any acts of retaliation; - 5. speak with the Title IX Coordinator or Administrator to better understand the investigation process; - 6. speak with the complainant or respondent during an interview break, if requested by the Complainant or Respondent; - 7. review applicable district policies and procedures governing Title IX investigations; and - 8. be copied on any correspondence or communication related to the investigation process at the direction of the complainant or respondent.